lukasleitsch/LinkAce/docs/v1/general/about.md

 with it.
 Maybe it was the inability to add another layer of taxonomy to saved links or the used template system which stopped me from customizing the app like I want.

-## LinkAce features
+## Highlights

-* Bookmark links with automatic title and description generation
+* Bookmark links with automatic title and description generation.
+* Private or public links.
+You decide, which saved links are private or which are accessible to the public.
+* Automated, regular link checks to inform you when a saved link goes offline or is moved to another location.
+* Automated backups of your links via the [Waybackmachine](https://archive.org/web/web.php).
+All saved links are sent to the Waybackmachine which then stores a copy of the site for you.

+## Other LinkAce features

 * Organize bookmarks in categories and tags
 * A bookmarklet to quickly save links from any browser
-* Private or public links, so friends or internet strangers can see your collection
 * Add notes to links to add thoughts
 * Advanced search for your bookmarks
 * Import existing bookmarks from HTML exports (other methods planned)
-* Automated link checks to make sure your links stay available
-* Automated "backups" of your sites via the [Waybackmachine](https://archive.org/web/web.php)
 * Implemented support for complete database and app backups to Amazon AWS S3